eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 ## The `Credential` Object

-The credentials property contains a single Json `Credential` object or an Array of `Credential` objects.
+The `credentials` property contains an array of `credential` objects.
 The `Credential` object contains the following properties:

 - `format`: REQUIRED.
 Specifies a valid credential format, for example, `ldp_vc` or `jwt_vc_json`.